vivr/vr1/src/notes/2023-12-16-logo-design-notes.md

 Various colour harmonies are employed to create visually appealing and effective logos.
 Some popular colour harmonies include:

-- **Monochromatic:**
+##### Monochromatic

 - This harmony uses different shades, tones, and tints of a single colour.
 It creates a clean and minimalist look, often conveying simplicity and sophistication.

-- **Analogous:**
+##### Analogous

 - Analogous colour schemes involve colours that are next to each other on the colour wheel.
 This harmony is often chosen for a cohesive and harmonious feel.

-- **Complementary:**
+##### Complementary

 - Complementary colours are opposite each other on the colour wheel.
 Using these pairs in a logo design can create high contrast and make elements stand out.

-- **Split-Complementary:**
+##### Split-Complementary

 - This harmony is a variation of the complementary scheme.
 It involves a base colour and two adjacent to its complementary colour.
 It provides high contrast while maintaining colour richness.

-- **Triadic:**
+##### Triadic

 - Triadic colour schemes use three colours evenly spaced around the colour wheel.
 This provides a balance of contrast and variety, often resulting in vibrant and dynamic logos.

-- **Tetradic (Double-Complementary):**
+##### Tetradic (Double-Complementary)

 - Tetradic colour schemes involve four colours, in the form of two complementary colour pairs.
 This provides a rich colour palette and can be used for more complex designs.

 ### Logo Design Process